Tourism islands

 Forfeiting an island tourism lease is only considered if all attempts to meet lease obligations are unsuccessful.

-Once forfeited, the Department of Resources becomes responsible for managing the site.
+Once forfeited, the Department of Natural Resources and Mines, Manufacturing and Regional and Rural Development becomes responsible for managing the site.
 This continues until the best outcome for the future of the site is determined.
-The Department secures the site (to restrict access) and undertakes make-safe and clean-up works.
+The department secures the site (to restrict access) and undertakes make-safe and clean-up works.
 Technical experts may assess site works to address public safety, health, and environmental risks.
 They may also advise on remediation and demolition.

 Great Keppel Island